Glossary - Letter S

 Spot Market

-An organized international market where traders buy and sell oil for cash.
-The volumes or shipments of oil traded exist physically and are delivered immediately or within a very short period of time.
+A spot market is an international organized market where parties buy and sell a product for cash.
+The volumes or shipments traded exist physically and are delivered immediately or within a very short period of time.
+A futures market, on the other hand, enables parties to buy or sell at a price defined in advance, for a future supply.
+This type of market provides protection against possible fluctuations in the price of the product.

 Static Electricity